wei-v-wang/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer

+This is Neural Style Transfer application based on TensorFlow, adapted from TensorFlow Neural Style Transfer tutorial.
+Neural Style Transfer (NST) is an application that applies the style of one image into another by utilizing neural networks.
+This repository provides python-based scripts for interested users to try Neural Style Transfer on Intel platforms.
+For issues using this repo, please feel free to email huma.abidi@intel.com and wei.v.wang@intel.com.

 Pre-requisites: Make sure you have python 3.7/3.8/3.9 and virtualenv setup.

 # Step 1: Setup and Activate Virtual Environment